If I decide to ingest a psychedelic substance, such as LSD or psilocybin, I am committing a criminal action and risk being punished by law: But why?

 A more detailed breakdown of the harm analysis can be seen here:

 The two psychedelics in the list, mushrooms (which contain the psychedelic compound psilocybin) and LSD are two of the least harmful substances.
-This list may be surprising or even shocking, but just take a moment to consider how our perception of drugs is influenced by hearsay and wider cultural norms as opposed to our own experience or valid scientific data.
+This list may be surprising or even shocking, but just take a moment to consider how our perception of drugs is influenced by hearsay and cultural norms as opposed to actual experience or valid scientific data.
 An amusing article which illustrates this point can be read on Vox here – Imagine If The Media Covered Alcohol Like Other Drugs

 Making The Distinction: Psychedelics Are Their Own Class